Policy last updated

 - copies of certificates of currency for the following insurances held by the therapist:

-- professional indemnity insurance (principals should check that the certificate is current, with a reputable insurer, covers the professional services being provided, and is for no less than $5 million per any one event and in the aggregate).
+- professional indemnity insurance (principals must check that the certificate is current, with a reputable insurer, covers the professional services being provided, and is for no less than $5 million per any one event and in the aggregate).

-- a person with parental responsibility for “major long term issues” as defined in the Family Law Act 1975
+- a person with parental responsibility for ‘major long-term issues’ as defined in the Family Law Act 1975

 - a person authorised to make health decisions for the student under the Children, Youth and Families Act 2005